 While the use of some alarm systems is usually optional, fire alarm systems are generally required by local fire and safety Laws.

-Fire alarms is required to alert employees of fires or other emergency conditions.
-Because of this reason all hotels, motels and apartments must have a fire alarm system in proper operating condition which is tested at least every two months.
+Fire alarms are required to alert employees of fires or other emergency conditions.
+Because of this reason all hotels, motels, and apartments must have a fire alarm system in proper operating condition which is tested at least every two months.